 While we seem to have little privacy today, we need to carefully consider any privacy issues, before using covert cameras and systems.

-Barry Levine is the founder and CEO of Sperry West, manufacturer of
+Barry Levine is CEO of San Diego-based Sperry West, maker of